The Ptarmigan Traverse - Technical Backpacking and Climbing

 Group Program Inclusions and Exclusions

 Inclusions: Guide, group climbing gear, backcountry permit fees, front-country camping fees (if applicable) and transportation.
+A live Zoom gear consult is also included.

 Exclusions: Travel and lodging before and after the trip, personal climbing and camping gear, food, and guide gratuities.